mi2rl/KiTS19_ACE/README.md

 - **TO DO**

 ## Prediction
+All checkpoints are located in `checkpoint/`.
+Checkpoints used in challenges will be updated.
 - For searching ROI of kidney
   `python evaluation.py --mode 1 --testset /path/testset`
 - For predicting kidney and tumor